to Eric Miller's homepage

 Nonetheless, it was true here as elsewhere that "When one examines a team-performance, one often finds that someone is given the right to direct and control the progress of the dramatic action."51 The teller, Okabou, was the individual invested with this responsibility in our performance of the Ozidi saga.
 However, as mentioned, he was working with a team: "A team may be defined as a set of individuals whose intimate cooperation is required if a given projected definition of the situation is to be maintained."52

-of the situation projected by a particular participant fostered and sustained
+"the definition of the situation projected by a particular participant

-by the intimate co-operation of more than one
+fostered and sustained by the intimate co-operation of more than one

 were able to do this on the verbal level are explored in the next section of

 The hearers may feel an aesthetic and historical alienation from the world of the story, much like the alienation experienced by the readers of a written text from a distant time and place, but the ongoing hermeneutical task of overcoming that alienation may sometimes be faced in the very midst of a performance, here and now and for these particular hearers.
 This is not only a matter of making the "separate" world of the story seem attractive or internally coherent and getting the hearers to project themselves into their private versions of that world, nor is it only a matter of achieving a "fusion of horizons" where the separate worlds of audience and story seem to have some distant areas of overlap.
 For the speaking storyteller, there is yet a third possibility, in which the world of the story, instead of being at the other end of a journey, enters the collective experience of the very room or dooryard where it is being told.
 There is a "fusion of intimacies" when the speaker calls attention to the fact that the stage set of a scene in the story was the same as the present set of its telling, or compares a character in the story with someone in the audience.54